 Who needs cybersecurity training in my workforce?

 The answer to this question is simple: if an employee touches a computer, tablet, or smartphone, they need cybersecurity training.
 So, everyone (mostly).

-How can I create effective cyber security training for employees?
+How to create effective cybersecurity training for employees

-Creating an effective cyber security training for employees starts at the top, is meaningful, just-in-time, and ongoing.
+Creating an effective cybersecurity training for employees starts at the top and is meaningful, just-in-time, and ongoing.
 Here are ten steps for training employees on cybersecurity best practices, and putting your cybersecurity training plan in place.

 1. Get executive buy-in

 Play the numbers: the costs of cybersecurity awareness training are worth the ROI when it comes to protecting your customers, their data, and your company’s proprietary information.